This post may contain affiliate links. Please see my disclosure policy for details.

 Other things to do in Etal

-- Etal church, St Mary the Virgin – a Victorian church that was designed by William Butterfield.
+Etal church, St Mary the Virgin – a Victorian church that was designed by William Butterfield.
 It was commissioned by Lady Fitzclarence of Etal manor in 1856 as a memorial to her husband and daughter.
-It’s a small active church which still hold services today.
+It’s a small active church that still holds services today.

 Where to stay in Ford and Etal